 Gangrene

-Prevention of complications of diabetes
+Prevention of diabetes complications

 We recommend reading:

-• constant monitoring of blood pressure.
+• constant monitoring of blood pressure levels.

 Diabetes mellitus is recognized as an incurable disease, but if type 2 diabetes is diagnosed, then there are chances for a complete recovery - you just need to choose a diet aimed at normalizing carbohydrate metabolism.
 The main task of a patient with the disease in question is to prevent the development of complications, which pose a real danger to human health and life.
 You will receive more detailed information about diagnostic methods, types, stages and treatment of diabetes mellitus by watching this video review: